SneedSeedFeed/league-of-crates/README.md

   - Allow pulling from a specific version
   - Proper docs

+## A note on ability resources and the structures in general
+Originally when I was reworking 0.2 with the CDragon data (so it didn't suck as bad) AKA version 0.3, I mapped out the different resource types and worked out what fields were necessary.
+I then wrote my own deserializer that would return the right primary or secondary resource enum with a specific struct wrapped up in the enum that had the fields I deemed necessary.
+You may notice this is not the case, and that the only enum is for the resource type AND that primary and secondary resource types share the same structure.
+This decision is done to match CDragon's files as closely as possible.

+This comes with a quirk, that quirk is that any fields that aren't filled in their data come from a set of defaults which I've mirrored in my code.
+So yes Vex's anti-dash resource shares from Shyvana's Dragon Fury and a bunch of fields might initially look nonsensical but to my understanding this is the same nonsense that Riot games have.
+If this gets overcomplicated, it may change in future but while this is just basic stat calculation I think we're fine.

 ## Changelog
 - 0.3.5
   - Another cargo.toml update.
 I wish there was a cheat sheet to everything I can put in here.